G-theory of root stacks and equivariant K-theory

 We need to construct maps $\hat{F}_{+e_i}:\hat{F}_v\rightarrow \hat{F}_{v+e_i}$.
 If $q_i< r_i -1 $ then the map is obtained by tensoring the map $F_{q_i} \rightarrow F_{q_i + e_i }$ with $L_u$.
 If $q_i =r_i-1$ then the map is defined by

 where $q'_j = q_j$ for all $j \neq i$ and $q'_i = 0.$

-In order to show that the construction above indeed produces a functor we need to show that all diagrams of \mref{l:data} commute.
+In order to show that the construction above indeed produces a functor we need to show that all diagrams of Lemma \ref{l:data} commute.
 If both $q_i<r_i-1$ and $q_j<r_j-1$ then this is straightforward.
 Suppose that $q_i=r_i-1$ and $q_j<r_j-1$ then this follows from (EX\ref{ex2}).
 This leaves the case $q_i=r_i-1$ and $q_j=r_j-1$.
 We have a diagram

 The top left square commutes using the fact that $F $ is a functor.
 The top right and bottom left squares commute using axiom (EX\ref{ex2}).
 The bottom right square commutes using axiom (EX\ref{ex3}).
 So indeed $\hat{F}_{\bullet}$ is a functor.